JonathanMEdwards/subtext10/doc/language.md

   + 1
 }
 ```
-The first item of the `do` structure is not an input, but neither does it use the previous value as `increment` does.
+The first item of the `do` block is not an input, but neither does it use the previous value as `increment` does.
 In this case, the first item is treated as the input of the program.
 In other words, the input to a call of `increment2()` will replace the first value (0) of the formula

 > Possibly this is too subtle, and it might be better to first refactor a formula to have an explicit input item that allows it to be called.
 For example `0 + 1` could be refactored into `do{in:0; + 1}` to make it callable.